jdeath/CheckRoyalCaribbeanPrice/README.md

     -   Note: Python code in repo may be newer than .exe file

 ## Edit Config File
-Edit `config.yaml` and make sure in the same directory as `CheckRoyalCaribbeanPrice.py` or `CheckRoyalCaribbeanPrice.exe`
+Create your `config.yaml` file with the below information.
+Feel free to copy the file `SAMPLE-config.yaml` to `config.yaml`.
+Edit `config.yaml` and make sure in the same directory as `CheckRoyalCaribbeanPrice.py` or `CheckRoyalCaribbeanPrice.exe`.
 ```
 accountInfo:
   - username: "user@gmail.com" # Your Royal Caribbean User Name